jdeal/doctor/README.md

 ```

 This is what doctor is all about.
 You can look at doctor's own rules
 (report/default), but these are pretty complicated.
-You're better off starting
+Some simpler examples are
-with the examples directory.
+in the examples directory.

 You can also use a custom renderer: